 When it comes to understanding what constitutes a balanced microbiome in the vagina versus the vulva, however, matters become less clear.

-In the vagina, bacterial populations shift depending on the phase of the menstrual cycle and, according to some studies, people of different ethnicities also have different vaginal microbiota.
+In the vagina, bacterial populations shift depending on the phase of the menstrual cycle and, according to

 As for the vulvar microbiota, specialists have conducted only a few studies with the aim of determining what a normal vulvar bacterial population should look like.
 That said, existing research does suggest that the vulva naturally features bacteria present in the vagina as well as some species present in a person’s feces.